Feeling a Little Blue?

 Have you ever felt down for a few days, or more?
 Chances are your answer is yes.
-All of us go through ups and downs in our lives its part of the human experience, and its normal.
+All of us go through ups and downs in our lives – it’s part of the human experience, and it’s normal.
 Most of the time we are able to bounce back without really doing anything.
-But sometimes feeling down can turn into depression, which is more serious.
-Its useful to know a little about depression so you can recognize it in yourself or your loved ones and seek help early.
+But sometimes feeling “down” can turn into depression, which is more serious.
+It’s useful to know a little about depression so you can recognize it in yourself or your loved ones and seek help early.

 Depression is a mental state in which one feels either a depressed mood or loss of interest and pleasure in life.
 It can be triggered by a life event, or it can be random.
 To meet the strict definition, one feels this way for at least 2 weeks straight.
 Depression usually comes with some or all of these other symptoms:

-Changes in sleep patterns (sleeping way too much, or not being able to fall asleep)
+- Changes in sleep patterns (sleeping way too much, or not being able to fall asleep)

-Changes in appetite or weight
+- Changes in appetite or weight

-Feeling worthless or guilty
+- Feeling worthless or guilty

-Feeling like you are physically moving slower or faster than normal
+- Feeling like you are physically moving slower or faster than normal

-Thinking about death or suicide
+- Thinking about death or suicide

-One of the trickiest things about depression is that it can be really hard to identify even for the person experiencing it!
-Sometimes depression can manifest as other types of complaints (like abdominal pain), and its only after digging further that one realizes that the abdominal pain is psychosomatic in other words, caused by psychic distress rather than a physical problem.
+One of the trickiest things about depression is that it can be really hard to identify, even for the person experiencing it!
+Sometimes depression can manifest as other types of complaints (like abdominal pain), and it’s only after digging further that one realizes that the abdominal pain is psychosomatic: in other words, caused by psychic distress rather than a physical problem.
 This is something that a doctor would be able to help you identify.

-While it may be tempting to just ride these symptoms out its easy to talk yourself out of seeking professional help its probably better for your long-term health to get treatment early.
+While it may be tempting to just ride these symptoms out, and it’s easy to talk yourself out of seeking professional help, it’s better for your long-term health to get treatment early.
 Living with depression decreases your quality of life and is even associated with higher risk of other health conditions.

-Other adjunctive treatments: There are many other treatments along with talk therapy and/or medications that can help, such as exercise, meditation, and doing other things you enjoy to enhance your wellness.
+- Other adjunctive treatments: There are many other treatments along with talk therapy and/or medications that can help, such as exercise, meditation, and doing other things you enjoy to enhance your wellness.

 The bottom line: Depression is very common and very treatable.
 There are lots of proven treatments available, and these treatments are more effective the earlier you start!